glouppe/info8002-large-scale-data-systems/lecture9.md

 ## Node distance

-Before we look into storing and retrieving key value pairs in Kademlia, we first define a notion of *identifier closeness*.

-- This allows us to store and retrieve information on $k$ (system parameter) closest nodes.
-- The distance between two identifiers is defined as: $d(x, y) = x \oplus y$.
+The distance between two identifiers is defined as $$d(x, y) = x \oplus y.$$

-$\rightarrow$ Ensures redundancy

 ---

 class: middle

-## Node State
+## Node state

 - For every prefix $0 < i < 160$, every node keeps a list of (IP address, Port, ID) for nodes of distance between $2^i$ and $2^{i+1}$: *k-buckets*.
 - Every k-bucket is sorted by time last seen (descending, i.e, last-seen first).
 - When a node receives a message, it updates the corresponding k-bucket for the sender's identifier.
-If the sender already exist, it is moved to the tail of the list.
+If the sender already exists, it is moved to the tail of the list.
   - **Important**: If the k-bucket is full, the node pings the **last** seen node and checks if it is still available. **Only if** the node is **not available** it will replace it.
   - Policy of replacement only when a nodes leaves the network $\rightarrow$ prevents Denial of Service (DoS) attacks (e.g., flushing routing tables).